 The frequently asked questions (FAQs) below include a combination of questions related to the National PREA Standards (Standards) that were addressed by the Department of Justice (DOJ) PREA Working Group and made available on the National PREA Resource Center website as FAQs (see www.prearesourcecenter.org/frequently-asked-questions) and questions related to Governors' certification and assurance submissions that were answered by DOJ's PREA Management Office.
 Please note that the information below does not represent exhaustive guidance for making a certification or assurance determination.
-Please refer to the FAQs page of the PREA Resource Center website, which is updated often with new guidance at www.prearesourcecenter.org/frequently-asked-questions.
 In addition, members of the PREA Management Office are available to answer additional questions by email at PREACompliance@usdoj.gov.

-FAQS FOR A GOVERNOR'S CERTIFICATION OR ASSURANCE DETERMINATION - AUDIT YEAR 2 OF CYCLE 2
+FAQS FOR A GOVERNOR'S CERTIFICATION OR ASSURANCE DETERMINATION - AUDIT YEAR 3 OF CYCLE 2

-- Q: Certifications and assurances must be submitted to DOJ by October 15, 2018.
-If a Governor submits a certification of full compliance to DOJ, to what date does the certification apply? - A: Certifications of full compliance with the Standards apply to August 19, 2018, which was the last day of the second year of the second PREA audit cycle.
-The Certification Form that is due on October 15, 2018 states:
+- Q: Certifications and assurances must be submitted to DOJ by October 15, 2019.
+If a Governor submits a certification of full compliance to DOJ, to what date does the certification apply? - A: Certifications of full compliance with the Standards apply to August 19, 2019, which was the last day of the third year of the second PREA audit cycle.
+The Certification Form that is due on October 15, 2019 states:

-As of August 19, 2018, the state named below had adopted, and was in full compliance with, the National Standards to Prevent, Detect, and Respond to Prison Rape, 28 C.F.R.
+As of August 19, 2019, the state named below had adopted, and was in full compliance with, the National Standards to Prevent, Detect, and Respond to Prison Rape, 28 C.F.R.
 Part 115.